Meet Our Team

 Patrick McMahon, Urban Arborist (Tree Wizard)

 Patrick works to approve our implementation plans and onsite planting practices.
-He is fully involved in our outreach to communities, hiring and managing subcontractors, and keeping up with all of the maintenance and tree care practices.
+He is fully involved in our outreach to communities, hiring and managing subcontractors, and keeping up with maintenance and tree care practices.
+In 2024 he earned his ISA Certified Arborist credential.

 Patrick’s degree from Auburn University in natural resources management and his work in the Auburn Forest Fire and Ecology Lab set the stage for him to become our first arborist.
 His outdoor leadership skills through the Boy Scouts and his passion for working with local conservation nonprofits show his interest in learning.
 Patrick took a risk on the nonprofit job, coming from the world of environmental consulting.
 Feeling disconnected from making a real impact in the world, he came back to the forests and trees of Alabama.
 He came back to learn, stretch his skills to new levels, and dive deep into the world of social change and conservation.